rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 This section describes three potential implementations for how the "Surplus Share" described in [Protocol Revenue](#protocol-revenue) can be used to drive value to RPL.

-The current plan is to vote on the full proposal before deciding which "Surplus Share" implementation to use.
-This lets the dev team start work and gives the community more time to form consensus after further modeling/research.

-Ideally, the preferred implementation can still make it into Saturn 1.
-If not, it will be in Saturn 2; in such a case, the revenue during the Saturn 1 period will be allowed to build up and then get distributed over a bit of time once Saturn 2 is live.
+We will use "Voter Share" as a simple-to-implement option for Saturn 1 so that the dev team can progress.
+After additional modeling and discussion, but before Saturn 1 goes live, we will vote on the RPL Value Capture Option to use for Saturn 2.

 ### Buy + Burn
-For buy + burn, ETH revenue is used to buy RPL on the open market.
+For buy + burn, a share of ETH revenue is used to buy RPL on the open market.
 The RPL is then burnt to permanently remove it from the total supply of RPL.
 In theory, the market cap of RPL should be unchanged by this, while the supply is reduced, which would mean the price per RPL token increases (by its share of the ETH revenue).
 The implementation uses a time-averaged market price and avoids large steps in available burn liquidity to limit opportunities for someone to game the system and steal value.

 ### Buy + LP
-For buy + LP, ETH revenue is used for single-sided deposits into an RPL/rETH Liquidity Pool (note that a single-sided deposit is equivalent to an RPL buy followed by an asset-weighted deposit).
+For buy + LP, a share of ETH revenue is used for single-sided deposits into an RPL/rETH Liquidity Pool (note that a single-sided deposit is equivalent to an RPL buy followed by an asset-weighted deposit).

 The liquidity pool is a weighted pool with 90% RPL weight and 10% rETH weight.
 This means that ~90% of revenue would go to driving value to RPL directly, while 10% would go to building deep protocol-owned liquidity for RPL.
 The other two options do not build liquidity – this means the pDAO would need to fund that liquidity some other way (or not have much).

 Unlike Buy + Burn, no time averaging on price is possible since the liquidity pool is a live market.
 As a result, the implementation will take even more care to avoid large steps.

 ### Voter Share
-For voter share there is no “Surplus Share”, and instead this ETH revenue is directed to “Voter Share”, which goes to vote-eligible RPL.
+In this case, no share of ETH revenue is used to buy RPL (which means unstaked RPL does not directly benefit from the ETH revenue).
+Instead, the equivalent share of ETH revenue is simply used to have a larger `voter_share` which is distributed according to vote-eligible RPL staked to megapools.
 This means only NOs are natively able to benefit from RPL’s value capture directly.
 This has some positives (direct ETH received instead of indirect value captured; avoids some complexity in implementing one of the above options) and some negatives (much smaller total addressable market).
 Note that it may become possible for non-NOs to benefit via abstractions (eg, Nodeset’s proposed xRPL).

-# TODO everything above this

 ### What would plots look like under other options?
 As we noted initially, "Voter Share" was assumed for this explainer.